ReadyResearchers-2023-24/syllabus/cmpsc-600-fall-syllabus.md

 - **Method Section Requirements**
   - [ ] The method section explains the process utilized in the completed study
-  - [ ] The method section addresses as many of the following which are applicable (minimum `1`):
+  - [ ] The method section addresses as many of the necessary methodology used in the research project.
+For example, the following may be relevant to the project:
   * `description of algorithms`
   * `programming languages`
   * `libraries`
   * `platforms`
   * `software tools`
   * `hardware`
-  - [ ] The method section references the GitHub repository that contains the implementation of the project's computational artifact(s)
+  - [ ] The method section references the GitHub repository that contains the project's artifact(s)
-  - [ ] The method section gives examples of the input and output of the project's computational artifact(s) and, when appropriate, explains how to run the computational artifact (note that the `README.md` file of the GitHub repository that contains the computational artifact(s) should furnish complete details about the input, output, behavior, and use of the project)
+  - [ ] The method section, when appropriate, explains how to run the computational artifact (note that the `README.md` file of the GitHub repository that contains the computational artifact(s) should furnish complete details about the input, output, behavior, and use of the project as necessary)

-- **Experimental Results Section Requirements**
-  - [ ] The experimental results section includes a description of experiments such that a reader should be able to reproduce them
-  - [ ] The evaluation subsection describes how the work is validated
-  - [ ] The evaluation subsection contains at least one graph, table of data, or some other relevant presentation of the results from the experimental study
-  - [ ] The experimental results section details threats to validity

-- **Discussion and Future Work Section Requirements**
-  - [ ] The discussion and future work section discusses the impact of the completed research project
-  - [ ] The discussion and future work section critically reflects on the completed research project
-  - [ ] The conclusion outlines, with sufficient depth and detail, avenues for further and/or future work

 - **Computational Artifact**
   - [ ] The artifact's source code exists in a publicly available GitHub